20+ Resources for Spanish Reading Practice (Beginner to Intermediate)

 To make your experience easier, you can look for an article on the same topic in your native language.
 Some of the vocabulary will feature on both, so you’ll be able to understand the Spanish article more easily.

 Online Newspapers in Spanish

-M.I.T. has put together this comprehensive list of Spanish language newspapers.
+M.I.T. has put together a comprehensive list of online Spanish language newspapers.
 You’re sure to find a newspaper you like.

-Believe it or not, you can get Spanish reading practice from Wikipedia.
-Search for any topic in your native language, and then click on the left column link for Spanish to be taken to the Spanish language version of that article.
+Search for any topic in your native language, then click “Español” on the left to be taken to the Spanish language version of that article.
 This is a great way to build topic-specific vocabulary.

 Apps for Spanish Reading Practice

 Apps are a great way to squeeze a few minutes of language learning into your day.
 They are so handy and quick, and they provide bite-sized content.

 There are lots of apps that can help you practice your Spanish reading skills.
 Here are a few of the best.